mattvchandler/sqlitepp/README.md

 #### Documentation
 If doxygen is installed, library documentation can be generated with: `$ make doc`

-#### @todo
+@todo
-Add CMake find file and pkg-config file add option to statically link to / compile in sqlite
+* Add CMake find file and pkg-config file
+* Add option to statically link to / compile in sqlite